Malaysia government to tell assembly about funds, critics see dodge

 It may also ease concern among investors, who fear growing political instability amid calls from some critics for Najib to step down over the alleged corruption.

-But opposition members of parliament criticized the government for only fielding the questions on the last day of the session, giving no time for them to respond.
+But opposition members of parliament criticised the government for only fielding the questions on the last day of the session, giving no time for them to respond.

 “It would appear that Najib and the cabinet have a lot to hide,” said Lim Kit Siang, parliamentary leader of the Democratic Action Party.